Monkey-C-Luffy/SEScriptingUtilities/README.md

 This should be it!All done!

 ## Using With Malware Dev's Extension
-It is highly advised,to reduce the final lines of your script,to enable the MDK option **Remove Unused Types**
+It is highly advised to reduce the final lines of your script,by enabling the MDK option **Remove Unused Types**